So, you’ve made it to your magical 65th birthday, and you’re ready to hand in your retirement letter. But are you actually prepared to retire?

 Financial setbacks can happen to anyone and at any time.
 Maybe your house was foreclosed on during a real estate collapse, you had to declare bankruptcy, or you were faced with a pile of bills after a medical emergency.

-In addition to preparing yourself for the next recession, try to get clear of any financial setbacks and put them in your rearview mirror before you consider retiring.
+In addition to preparing for a recession, try to overcome any financial setbacks and put them in your rearview mirror before considering retiring.

 Bottom line